davedelong/CHLayoutManager/README.markdown

 - In order to constrain a view to its superview, create a constraint with the `sourceName` of `@"superview"`.
 - It's very easy to create a [retain cycle][retain-cycle] if you use a block transformer that references `self` in a constraint, and then have `self` retain the constraint.  ([Blocks retain objects that they capture][block-retain])
 - You may add as many constraints to a view as you like.
 If a view has multiple constraints on the same attributed, they will all be evaluated in the order they were added.
 Beware.
+- If you are manually managing your memory (ie, not using garbage collection), then it is recommend that you use `[myView removeAllConstraints]` before the view is deallocated.
+Doing so will ensure that all constraints and value transformers associated with that view are properly cleaned up.
+If you are using garbage collection, these will be cleaned up for you.

 ##License